[This project is now closed to submissions.]

 Bibliotheca Alexandrina is seeking submissions for With an Adamantine Sickle: A Devotional for the Titans.
-Submissions will open 1 December 2017 and close 1 June 2018, with an expected release date of late Summer 2018.
-This anthology is being edited by Karen Salvati Harper.
+Submissions will open 1 October 2021 and close 31 January 2022, with a projected release date of March 2022.
+This anthology is being edited by Rebecca Buchanan.

 The editor is interested in a variety of material, including but not limited to: prayers, poems, rituals, hymns, essays, visual artwork, short stories, plays, recipes, and new translations of ancient and public domain works.